Sea louse: Feeding habits

-The naupliar and copepodid stages until they locate a host are nonfeeding and live on endogenous food stores.
+Until they locate a host, the naupliar and copepodid stages are non-feeding and live on endogenous food stores.
 Once attached to the host, the copepodid stage begins feeding and begins to develop into the first chalimus stage.
 Copepods and chalimus stages have a developed gastrointestinal tract and feed on host mucus and tissues within range of their attachment.
-Preadult and adult sea lice, especially gravid females, are aggressive feeders, in some cases feeding on blood in addition to tissue and mucus.
+Pre-adult and adult sea lice, especially pregnant females, are aggressive feeders, in some cases feeding on blood in addition to tissue and mucus.
 Blood is often seen in the digestive tract, especially of adult females.
 L. salmonis is known to secrete large amounts of trypsin into its host's mucus, which may assist in feeding and digestion.
 Other compounds such as, prostaglandin E2, have also been identified in L. salmonis secretions and may assist in feeding and/or serve the parasite in avoiding the immune response of the host by regulating it at the feeding site.
 Whether sea lice are vectors of disease is unknown, but they can be carriers of bacteria and viruses likely obtained from their attachment to and feeding on tissues of contaminated fish.